-- Test the effectiveness of the local arrangements; a. - Bring together members of emergency management agencies and give them b. knowledge of, and confidence in, their roles and responsibilities; - Help educate the community about local arrangements and programs; C. - Allow participating agencies an opportunity to test their operational procedures and d. skills in simulated emergency conditions; and - Test the ability of separate agencies to work together on common tasks, and to assess e. effectiveness of coordination between them.
+- a.
+Test the effectiveness of the local arrangements; - b.
+Bring together members of emergency management agencies and give them knowledge of, and confidence in, their roles and responsibilities; - c.
+Help educate the community about local arrangements and programs; - d.
+Allow participating agencies an opportunity to test their operational procedures and skills in simulated emergency conditions; and - e.
+Test the ability of separate agencies to work together on common tasks, and to assess effectiveness of coordination between them.